aosmond23/PHYS_511_2026/README.md

 #### Required modules installation

-To complete our lab, you will need Jupyter Notebooks, NumPi, SciPy, Matplotolib, and Pandas.
+To complete our lab, you will need Jupyter Lab (or Jupyter Notebook), NumPi, SciPy, Matplotolib, and Pandas.
 You can verify whether these packages are installed in your computer by running the following command in your terminal or command prompt (first one for anaconda, second one for python):

 - conda list

 - pip list

 If any of these packages are not installed on your system, please install them.
 You can find instructions to install them online based on your operating system (Windows, macOS, or Linux).
-In general this code should install all the packages you needed in python3:
+In general this code should install all the packages you need in python3:

 - pip3 install jupyter matplotlib numpy scipy pandas